 The Bishir Prize, named for longtime member and influential scholar Catherine W. Bishir, is awarded annually to the scholarly article from a juried North American publication that has made the most significant contribution to the study of vernacular architecture and cultural landscapes.
 In judging the nominated articles, the jurors look for an article that is based on primary research, that breaks new ground in interpretation or methodology, and that contributes generally to the intellectual vitality of vernacular studies.
 Entries may come from any discipline concerned with vernacular architecture studies.
 Articles published in the two years prior to the VAF annual conference are eligible for consideration.
 Please note that essays published as chapters in a book are also eligible if the volume is peer-reviewed, published within the time parameters specified, and the research presented in the essay is new.
 Anthologized collections are not eligible.
 The Bishir Prize was awarded for the first time in 2012.

-The Bishir Prize is awarded annually to the scholarly article from a juried North American publication that has made the most significant contribution to the study of vernacular architecture and cultural landscapes.
-Work published as a chapter in a book is eligible along with journal articles.
-Nominations should be based on primary research, break significant new ground in interpretation or methodology, and contribute to the intellectual vitality of vernacular studies.
-Entries may come from any discipline concerned with investigating vernacular architecture/landscape.
-Nominated pieces must bear the publication imprint of 2016 or 2017.
+The Bishir Prize, named for longtime VAF member and influential scholar Catherine W. Bishir, is awarded annually to the scholarly article from a juried North American publication that has made the most significant contribution to the study of vernacular architecture and cultural landscapes.
+They should be based on primary research, break new ground in interpretation or methodology, and contribute to the intellectual vitality of these fields.
+Entries may come from any discipline concerned with vernacular architecture studies.

 To nominate an article please submit the following:

 • MS Word document providing contact information, publication data (name of book publishing company or title of journal, and date of publication), and a brief statement contextualizing the author(s) and article.

 • PDF copy of the article.

 Nomination materials should be submitted to Dr. Margaret Grubiak at firstname.lastname@example.org.